Skip to content

 • If deploy_secrets: true, the Helm chart will create and manage secrets.

 • If deploy_secrets: false, secrets must be pre-created in Kubernetes.
-The chart will look for an existing secret named:
+The chart will look for two existing secrets:

 general: